 What’s worse than drive-by following?
 Repeated drive-by following!
 I routinely see accounts commit multiple drive-bys, usually a week or so apart.
 My conclusion: either you are using a second-rate automated drive-by service, or you have a memory even worse than mine (which is saying something).
 Either way, your attempt to get me to follow you back is even less likely to succeed.

 If you want to use social media as an effective marketing platform, don’t broadcast stuff about yourself all the time.
 Don’t implement elaborate plans solely designed to maximize your followers.
 Instead, post interesting stuff (both yours and others) and interact with people.
-Keep doing this, and over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.
+Keep doing this.
+Over time, if you’re doing a good job, your followers will grow and be genuinely interested in your social media presence, and your brand recognition and value will increase.

 It’s usually nice to be noticed.
 But when the attention is coming from blog content spammers, you may feel a little differently.
 The rapid growth of pageviews of this blog (on track for ~4.5M views in 2014) has coincided with an ever-increasing volume of comment spam, those irritating blog comments that promise you $79/hour working from home!, Dior fashions at low prices!, and the best lawyer in Podunk!